Rendering data

 The rendering layer is intentionally small:

-render_variablehandles named outputrender_arrayhandles numeric structurerender_mappinghandles hierarchical data
+render_variablehandles individual valuesrender_arrayhandles numeric structurerender_mappinghandles hierarchical data

 Together, they provide a predictable bridge between Python data structures and human-readable, YAML-compatible text.